 While derivatives are sourced from various assets, it was those created from mortgage debt that came with serious repercussions.
 Banks were permitted to invest the funds of depositors into outside hedge funds in addition to lending to borrowers who couldn’t afford their mortgage payments.
 This was largely due to the fact that the Securities and Exchange Commission lacked regulation and oversight which created an unstable business environment and the opportunity for a financial crisis.

-Property investing with Tellus gives investors direct access to the asset of real property, allowing them to have their name placed on the title of the home, providing them with the collateral of the house itself in the case of loan default.
+Property investing with the Tellus superapp gives investors direct access to the asset of real property, allowing them to have their name placed on the title of the home, providing them with the collateral of the house itself in the case of loan default.